 So, the real difference between EF and S&S lies in the scope of the storyline.
 It is a battle between Good and Evil – Chaos and Order, and the fate of that world is at stake.
-Again, it doesn’t have to be morally polarized, it could be a clash of certain archetypes, of gods – and none of those involved needs to be good or evil, in the traditional sense.
+Again, it doesn’t have to be morally polarized, it could be a clash of certain archetypes or gods – and none of those involved need to be good or evil, in the traditional sense.

 Oppositely, Sword and Sorcery is more about the wyrd of the main character/s.
 The stakes are smaller metaphysically speaking.
 What Conan does as king of Aquilonia will certainly have an impact on the whole of Hyperborea, but it’s not Good versus Evil.

 You know, I often wonder if both sub-genres are outdated now.
-I mean Fantasy itself is thriving and it’s impossible to keep up as a reader.
-You have amazing writers today – people like Patrick Rothfuss or Scott Lynch, to name a few, who are literally reinventing the genre.
+I mean, Fantasy itself is thriving and it’s impossible to keep up as a reader.
+You have amazing writers today – people like Patrick Rothfuss or Scott Lynch, to name a couple, who are literally reinventing the genre.
 However, both EF and S&S seem to be a bit past their prime.

 This is understandable since it is difficult to follow in the footsteps of Tolkien, Zelazny or Jordan; to surprise and thrill the audience with an original story about the Doom of a new and unique world.
 Or, on the other hand, to create heroes that are as cool, or cooler, than Conan of Cimmeria or Elric of Melnibone.